nhohung/portfolio/README.md

 https://github.com/nhohung/CityLivabilityClustering

 ## Weather forecast
-This is a small app showing weather forecast for my 2 interested cities: Hanoi (Vietnam) and Crawley (UK).
+This is a small web app showing weather forecast for my 2 interested cities: Hanoi (Vietnam) and Crawley (UK).
 Hanoi is where my family live, and Cralwey is my resident city.
 The app involves collecting, organizing and representing the json files returned from api calls to a preferred weather provider.
 It is made to display on phone screens with minimalistic but informative style.
 Try it out here:

 https://nhohung.shinyapps.io/Weather1/